-Visa Information for tourist visitors to Prague
+Visa Requirements for Tourist Visitors to Prague

 Visas ARE NOT required for stays up to 90 days by citizens of: